1799aperpetua/NHLpredictor/README.md

 ----------

 Details
-- This scoring model was taught to me by Action Backers, a sports analytics platform; with the intention of using publicly available data to predict the likelihood of outcomes for Hockey matches.
+This scoring model was taught to me by Action Backers, a sports analytics platform; with the intention of using publicly available data to predict the likelihood of outcomes for Hockey matches.
 Only the model was taught on google sheets, and required lots of time consuming data entry.

-- The model uses the advanced metric, Expected Goals per-game to give each team an Attack Strength (Exp.
-Goals For) and Defensive Strength (Exp.
-Goals Against) Scores.
+The model uses the advanced metric, Expected Goals per-game to give each team an Attack Strength and Defensive Strength Scores.
 This is calculated by dividing each team's expected goals (for or against respectively) and dividing it by the (for or against respectively) league average.
 This will show you how each team fares compared to the rest of the teams; and it will also give you how many goals each team typically scores or allows, when multiplying it by the league average.
-(Sorry if this is confusing, just stick with me for a minute)

-- Example:
+Example:
 - Boston Bruins - (xGF) expected goals for: 3.78/game  |  (xGA) expected goals against: 2.13/game
 - This means that the Bruins are expected to score 3.78 goals per game and allow 2.13 goals per game.
     - If we divide the bruins xGF by the league's average xGF (3.2), we get the Bruin's Attack Strength: 1.18
     - If we do the same with xGA, we get the Bruin's Defensive Strength: (2.13 / 3.05) = 0.698
 - Meaning that the bruins on average score 18% more points and allow 30% less points than the typical team.
 Ultimately meaning that the Bruins are a great Hockey team (Currently the best in the league)
     - Good team:  High points for, Low points allowed
     - Bad team:  Low points for, High points allowed
     - Fun team:  High points for, High points allowed
     - Boring team:  Low points for, Low points allowed

-- We are going to use the provided expected goals metric from the team stats dataset, and we will calculate expected goals and actual goals for/against from the 5on5 advanced dataset, using the number of games played by each team from the team stats dataset.
-Calculate attack/defensive strengths for each data segmentation; and then we will aggregate the scores afterwards
+We are going to use the provided Expected Goals metric from the Team Statistics Dataset, and we will calculate Expected Goals and Actual Goals for/against from the 5on5 Advanced Statistics dataset.
+Use the number of games played by each team from the Team Statistics dataset to make per game calculations.
+    - Calculate attack/defensive strengths for each data segmentation; and then we will aggregate the scores afterwards
-- - !
+    - !
 Note: I plan to write a script(s) that will run my program through the entire NHL schedule of games that have already been played this year; making predictions for each game and at the end, calculating the error (The difference between the actual outcome and the predicted outcomes).
 I would like it to perform this test numerous times, adjusting the weights of each scoring model to find the combination with the greatest accuracy.

-- What I want to do is make the scoring predictions for the games that occur today, so I will use the schedule.csv file to determine which games are being played today, and who is playing in them
+My intent is to make predictions for the games that occur today, so I will use the schedule.csv file to determine which games are being played today, and who is playing in them

-- To calculate each team's score,
+To calculate each team's score:
-- - Multiply attack strength (how many goals above/below average the team scores per game) by the opponent's defensive strength (how many goals above/below average the opponent allows per game) by the league average goals for per game (how many goals each team scores per game).
+    - Multiply attack strength (how many goals above/below average the team scores per game) by the opponent's defensive strength (how many goals above/below average the opponent allows per game) by the league average goals for per game (how many goals each team scores per game).
 Do this with each of the three models for each team and aggregate the team's scores
-- - - Away xG = Away xGF * Home xGA * LeagueAvg xGF
+        - Away xG = Away xGF * Home xGA * LeagueAvg xGF
-- - - Home xG = Home xGF * Away xGA * LeagueAvg xGF
+        - Home xG = Home xGF * Away xGA * LeagueAvg xGF

 - Once we have an Expected outcome for each matchup, we can use a poisson distribution to predict the likelihood of each outcome in an NHL game, 0-10 points for both teams.  - The poisson distribution takes the team's expected score and says,
 - - If you'd typically score this many points, what is the likelihood that you score [as many points as the current iteration has this team scoring]?